adriangb/scikeras/docs/source/wrappers.rst

 Initialization
 ^^^^^^^^^^^^^^

-When you instantiate the :class:`.KerasClassifier` or :class:`.KerasRegressor` instance, only the given arguments are stored.
+When you instantiate the :py:class:`.KerasClassifier` or :py:class:`.KerasRegressor` instance, only the given arguments are stored.
 These arguments are stored unmodified.
 For instance, the ``model`` will remain uninstantiated.
-This is to make sure that the arguments you pass are not touched afterwards, which makes it possible to clone the wrapper instance, for example in a :class:`~sklearn.model_selection.GridSearchCV`.
+This is to make sure that the arguments you pass are not touched afterwards, which makes it possible to clone the wrapper instance, for example in a :py:class:`~sklearn.model_selection.GridSearchCV`.

-Only when the :func:`~scikeras.wrappers.KerasClassifier.fit` or :func:`~scikeras.wrappers.KerasRegressor.fit` method are called, are the different attributes of the wrapper, such as the ``model``, initialized.
+Only when the :py:func:`~scikeras.wrappers.KerasClassifier.fit` or :py:func:`~scikeras.wrappers.KerasRegressor.fit` method are called, are the different attributes of the wrapper, such as the ``model``, initialized.
 An initialized attribute's name always ends on an underscore; e.g., the initialized ``module`` is called ``model_``.
 (This is the same